Umbragloom/website/content/posts/tutorials/Set_Up_Vim.md

 # Installing Vim
 ----

-To install `vim` consult your Linux distributions wiki.
+As i used Linux I will mainly work on installing Vim on Arch.
+To install `vim` consult your Linux distributions wiki, or the Vim website for other ways to installvim.
 A few of the popular ways are below:

 For Arch based systems:
 ```bash